 US Visas for Nurses

 As with many medical professions, there is a substantial demand for registered nurses in the United States.
 Many employers look to foreign-trained nurses to fill this demand.
-There are several potential US work visa options for foreign nurses.
-These include TN visa status for citizens of Mexican and Canadian, E-3 visas for citizens of Australia, and H-1B visas for other foreign nationals.
-We cover these visa options and US permanent residence for Nurses here.
+We discuss the most common work U.S. visa options for foreign nurses here.

 TN Visa Status for Canadian and Mexican Nurses